 action & adventure, fantasy on November 5, 2013 and has 464 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Sorcerer in the North, The Siege of Macindaw, Erak's Ransom, The Kings of Clonmel, Halt's Peril, The Emperor of Nihon-Ja, The Lost Stories, The Outcasts, Invaders, The Hunters, Slaves of Socorro, Scorpion Mountain, The Tournament at Gorlan, The Ghostfaces
+Other books by this author which I have reviewed include The Sorcerer in the North, The Siege of Macindaw, Erak's Ransom, The Kings of Clonmel, Halt's Peril, The Emperor of Nihon-Ja, The Lost Stories, The Outcasts, Invaders, The Hunters, Slaves of Socorro, Scorpion Mountain, The Tournament at Gorlan, The Ghostfaces

 Twelfth in the Ranger’s Apprentice fantasy series for children.
 I suspect it’s an introduction for either a continuation of this series or a new one altogether featuring the new apprentice.

 This particular story had a more childlike and detached feel to it than the others.
 It’s nothing I can put my finger on, but it won’t be my favorite, although that’s partly the fault of one of the deaths in this story.
 The new apprentice’s feelings about the Stealer don’t ring true either.
 It felt tacked on.

 It starts with a prologue-ish feel and moves into a reminder of Will’s early start in the Rangers as he takes on his new apprentice.
 It’s teen rebellion and angst that kicks this off, and I like Flanagan’s use of the everyday duties of a Ranger to help his new apprentice understand what’s important in life, what’s important to the least of the people of Araluen.
 It’s everything a boy would be expected to learn: how “to command, make decisions, judge a situation and come up with the right answer at the right time”.
 The training required in using a bow, throwing a knife, and bonding with a Ranger-trained horse, Bumper.